smirik/mass-resonances/docs/installation/remote.md

 ```

 ### Cluster manager.
-Before setup cluster you shuold choose swarm discovery.
+Before setup cluster you should choose swarm discovery.
 In documentation will be showed how to use swarm discovery Docker Hub.
 But Docker's authors don't recommend it for production environment.

 First for all we need to generate the token.
 You can generate on local machine. `docker run --rm swarm create` it will show you